-Mr. S. M. Ballou, a Harvard man who has been a prominent member of the bar of Honoluly for five years, is in Washington.
-He said of the recent election in Hawaii, which resulted in a triumph for the natives, against both Democratic and Republican parties: "The logislature in both branches has a majority of natives.
+Mr. S. M. Ballou, a Harvard man who has been a prominent member of the bar of Honolulu for five years, is in Washington.
+He said of the recent Washington.
+He said of the recent election in Hawaii, which resulted in a triumph for the natives, against both Democratic and Republican parties: "The legislature in both branches has a majority of natives.
 Fortunately, they have not two-thirds, and will be unable to do any great damage, as the governor, through his power of veto, can checkmate them.
 Otherwise, one might expect to see such things as an effort to restore ex-Queen Lilluokalani to the throne.
-Indeed, Robert WI the congressional delegate-elect, Indeed, Robert Wilcox, frequently advocated that, and promised the Kanakas that if he were sent to Washington he would be able to ac-complish not only that, but that he would stop the segregation of lepers."
+Indeed, Robert Wilcox, the congressional delegate-elect, fre-quently advocated that, and promised the Kanakas that if he were sent to Washington he would be able to ac-complish net only that, but that he would stop the segregation of lepers."